tbethe/dynabench/README.md

-## DynaBench - Testing and Evading Dynamic Analysis in Android Apps
+# DynaBench - Testing and Evading Dynamic Analysis in Android Apps

-### About this project
+## Bachelor Thesis

 DynaBench is the result of my bachelor thesis for the [Bachelor of Science Technology, Liberal Arts and Sciences (better known as ATLAS)](https://www.utwente.nl/en/education/bachelor/programmes/university-college-twente/) at the University of Twente.
 Read the abstract (or full paper) below.